Ecommerce VAT Finland

 Finland VAT Guide

-Finnish VAT Registrations
+Finnish VAT Registrations and Returns

 In Finland, VAT numbers always begin with the ‘FI’ prefix followed by eight digits.
 Finland increased its standard VAT rate to 25.5% in September 2024.
 Everything you need to stay compliant.